 Specific areas and sites Issue Comment Recommendation area, that even Council's consultant considers unsuitable for high density development.
 This area should not be rezoned.
-2(d3) under LEP 194 allowing rest apartment developments up to 5 st maximum FSR of 1.3:1.
-It is proprezone this precinct to R4- High D Residential which permits same ty development at the same density a under the Minister's directive.
-Ne controls have been included in the ensure the protection and enhancer existing vegetation and watercours as riparian zone within the precincular to the DDCP, all buildings are proset back at least 10 metres on either existing drainage corridor to create landscape zone for communal oper visual amenity, water quality main habitat for local fauna.
-The DDCF to retain and enhance existing sign native canopy trees where possible the existing stands of mature trees battle-axe access way off Beacons oreys with a losed to bensity pe of s required w planning DDCP to ment of the se identified t. posed to be er side of the er a wide in space, stenance and P also seeks difficant er, including along the Proposed 5 & 6 storey high density development in block F is adjacent to single dwellings, including 9B Gladstone Parade, and is inappropriate, especially where landscaping will be inadequate - need for consistency with adjoining lands.
-Precinct F is currently zoned Residunder LEP 194 allowing residential developments up to 5 storeys with FSR of 1.3:1 and all developments governed by existing DCP 55 contour The DLEP proposes to rezone to the to R4- High Density Residential was same type of development at the same type of development at the same required under the Minister's difference of the However, DLEP / DDCP seeks to form control drawings for Site 3 to reduce building height from 6 to 5 storeys towards the southern end (along Gladstone Parade) and reduce the extent of 6 storey component on the northern end.
+2(d3) under LEP 194 allowing residentia apartment developments up to 5 storeys maximum FSR of 1.3:1.
+It is proposed rezone this precinct to R4- High Densit Residential which permits same type of development at the same density as required under the Minister's directive.
+New plat controls have been included in the DDC ensure the protection and enhancement existing vegetation and watercourse ide as riparian zone within the precinct.
+In the DDCP, all buildings are proposed set back at least 10 metres on either side existing drainage corridor to create a will landscape zone for communal open space visual amenity, water quality maintenar habitat for local fauna.
+The DDCP also to retain and enhance existing significant native canopy trees where possible, inclu- the existing stands of mature trees along battle-axe access way off Beaconsfield a with a to y y high a manual state of the ntified and the seeks of th Proposed 5 & 6 storey high density development in block F is adjacent to single dwellings, including 9B Gladstone Parade, and is inappropriate, especially where landscaping will be inadequate - need for consistency with adjoining lands.
+Precinct F is currently zoned Residential under LEP 194 allowing residential apa developments up to 5 storeys with a ma FSR of 1.3:1 and all developments are governed by existing DCP 55 controls.
+The DLEP proposes to rezone to this pr to R4- High Density Residential which same type of development at the same of as required under the Minister's directive However, DLEP / DDCP seeks to vary rtment form control drawings for Site 3 to reduce building height from 6 to 5 storeys towards the southern end (along recinct Gladstone Parade) and reduce the extent of 6 lensity storey component on the northern end.